nikhil-thomas-a/apply-radar/README.md

 > Track every job application across Naukri, LinkedIn, and Internshala — all in one place.

-A Chrome extension that lets Indian job seekers save listings with one click and manage their entire hunt on a clean Kanban dashboard.
-No spreadsheets.
-No forgotten applications.
+A Chrome extension for Indian job seekers.
+Save listings with one click, track them on a Kanban board, score your resume against job descriptions, and store multiple resume versions.

 ![ApplyRadar Dashboard](docs/dashboard-screenshot.png)